LudovicaLV/DAR_project/README.md

-# Categorizing diel movement patterns using barn owl movement track exemplars
+# Categorizing animal diel movement patterns with examples from barn owl tracking

 In this repository we provide the R code used for the analysis presented in the paper.
 In particular: